-- The University will increase tuition and fees for graduate students for five years starting in 2022-23 by the consumer price index.
-The increases will come with return-to-aid as outlined in the Regents Tuition Stability Plan passed in July of 2021. - In Spring of 2022, the Office of the President will survey graduate students for the second time about their estimated total cost of attendance.
-This survey helps UC campuses administer financial aid to graduate students and can form the basis for future assessments of the adequacy of financial offers. - The Office of the President will continue to explore how adequately the net stipends for graduate students cover the costs that they face and will track their food and housing insecurity over time.
+- In December of 2022, graduate student researchers and academic student employees at the University of California agreed to terms of a new contract that will impact their compensation, fee remissions, and benefits.
+UC has restructured and enhanced its graduate student employment compensation to better align with similarly placed institutions of higher education.
+These enhancements reflect not only the important role that these student employees play, but also the University's dedication to support its graduate students as they obtain their master's and doctoral degrees. - The University will increase tuition and fees for graduate students for five years starting in 2022-23 by the consumer price index.
+The increases will come with return-to-aid as outlined in the Regents Tuition Stability Plan passed in July of 2021. - In spring of 2022, the Office of the President surveyed graduate students for the second time about their estimated total cost of attendance.
+This survey helps UC campuses administer federal financial aid to graduate students and can form the basis for future assessments of the adequacy of financial offers.
+The Office of the President will continue to explore how adequately the net stipends for graduate students cover the costs that they face and will track their food and housing insecurity over time. - In spring of 2023, the Office of the President will survey admitted academic doctoral students for fall of 2023 to assess the competitiveness of the financial support offered by the University of California.
+The survey provides insight into the financial aid offers made by UC campuses and their top competitor institutions, the degree to which students choose to attend UC over other institutions, and the factors that influence their decisions. - In 2022 UC launched its Native American Opportunity Plan which ensures that in-state systemwide tuition and student services fees are fully covered for California students who are also enrolled in federally recognized Native American, American Indian, and Alaska Native tribes.